-Whereas, the Academic Council, while considering the recommendations of the Faculty of Inter-disciplinary Studies, approved the Scheme of Teaching, Learning, examination and evaluation along with the Draft Provisions of Direction/Ordinance,
+Whereas, the Academic Council while considering the recommendations of the Faculty of Inter-disciplinary Studies vide Item No.50approved the Scheme of Teaching, Learning, examination and evaluation along with Provisions of Direction/Ordinance,

-Whereas, the respective Board of Studies under the Faculty of Inter-disciplinary Studies in its meetings dated 03/6/2022 and 04/06/2022 framed Draft syllabi by taking into consideration the Scheme of Teaching, Learning, examination and evaluation along with the Draft Provisions of Direction/Ordinance of Choice Based Credit System,
+Whereas, the respective Board of Studies under the Faculty of Inter-disciplinary Studiesin its meeting dated 03/6/2022 and 04/06/2022 framed syllabi by taking into consideration the Scheme of Teaching, Learning, Examination and Evaluation along with Provisions of Direction/Ordinance of Choice Based Credit System,

-Whereas, the Draft syllabi framed by the various Board of Studies under the Faculty of Inter-disciplinary Studies were placed before the online emergent meeting of the Faculty of Inter-disciplinary Studies dated 28/07/2022,
+Whereas, the Draft syllabi framed by the various Board of Studies under the Faculty of Inter-disciplinary Studies were placed before the online emergent meeting of Faculty of Inter-disciplinary Studies dated 28/07/2022, and faculty accepted and recommended the draft syllabi to Academic Council,

-Whereas, the minutes of meeting of the Faculty of Inter-disciplinary Studies in its online emergent meeting dated 28/07/2022 along with draft syllabus were approved by Hon'ble Vice-Chancellor under Section 12(7) of Maharashtra Public Universities Act, 2016 on behalf of the Academic Council,
+Whereas, the minutes of the Faculty of Inter-disciplinary Studies in its online emergent meeting dated 28/07/2022 along with draft syllabus were approved by Hon'ble Vice-Chancellor under section 12(7) of Maharashtra Public Universities Act, 2016 on behalf of Academic Council,

-Whereas, making Ordinance/ Regulation is a time consuming process.
+Whereas making an Ordinance / Regulation is time consuming process.

-Now, therefore I, Professor Dr. Dileep N.Malkhede, Vice-Chancellor, Sant Gadge Baba Amravati University, Amravati in exercise of powers conferred upon me under Sub-section (8) of Section 12 of the Maharashtra Public Universities Act, 2016 do hereby direct as under:-
+Now, therefore I, Prof. Dr. Dileep N. Malkhede, Vice-Chancellor, Sant Gadge Baba Amravati University, Amravati in exercise of powers conferred upon me under Sub-section (8) of Section 12 of the Maharashtra Public Universities Act, 2016 do hereby direct as under -

-- 1. (i) This Direction may be called, "Examinations leading to the Degree of Bachelor of Performing Arts (সাবেগিক কলা स्नातक) (Three years Six Semester Degree Course) under Choice Based Credit System Direction, 2022. - (ii) The Degree of Bachelor of Performing Arts (B.P.A.) shall belong to Faculty of Inter-disciplinary Studies, - 2.
-This Direction shall come into force w.e.f. the date of its issuance. - 3.
-The Common and Specific provisions are as follows and the Scheme of Teaching, Learning, Examination and Evaluation of Semester I & Semester-II is appended herewith vide Annexure A1 and Annexure A2 respectively.
+- 1. i) This Direction may be called, "Examinations leading to the Degree of BachelorSocial Work(মাদাজকার্য হ্লারক)(Three Years Six Semester Degree Course) under Choice Based Credit System Direction, 2022. - ii) The Degree of Bachelor of Social Work(समाजकार्य स्नातक)shall belong to the Faculty of Inter-disciplinary Studies. - 2.
+This direction shall come into force from the date of its issuance. - 3.
+The provisions of directions, eligibility criteria and other details are as follows and the Scheme of Teaching, Learning, Examination and Evaluation of Semester I & Semester-II is appended herewith vide Annexure A1 & A2.